DLR-OS/myInterpolator/README.md

 # myInterpolator

 MyInterpolator fills voids in images from surrounding pixels using an approximation of the inverse distance weighting (IDW) technique along sets of parallel paths of arbitrary directions.
-For a detailed description of the algorithm please refer to the following paper:
+For a detailed description of the algorithm please refer to the following open access paper:

-(citation will be added after publication)
+Frommholz, D.: *IMAGE INTERPOLATION ON THE CPU AND GPU USING LINE RUN  SEQUENCES*, ISPRS Ann.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci.,  V-2-2022, 53–60, https://doi.org/10.5194/isprs-annals-V-2-2022-53-2022,  2022.

 ## 1. License